greymatter-io/helm-charts/observables/README.md

 - Edit Values files to point to docker images you would like kubernetes/ openshift to pull from.
 - Edit `xds_host` in the [kibana proxy value file](./custom-values-files/kibana-proxy-values.yaml) to point to control's service.
-- If deploying kibana outside the proxy namespace the extraEnvs's `SERVER_BASEPATH` will need to match the path defined in your `05.route.edge.1.json` [gm config](#add-kibana-proxy-to-dashboard).
+- If you change the [kibana-observables-proxy name](./custom-values-files/kibana-proxy-values.yaml#L1), you must also change the environment variable `SERVER_BASEPATH` in the kibana values file [here](./custom-values-files/kibana-values.yaml#L12) to match the path defined in your `05.route.edge.1.json` [gm config](#add-kibana-proxy-to-dashboard).
 - If you are deploying in an **eks environment**, add `EKS=true` to your make commands.
+- To run from the base directory of the helm-charts - `make observables OBSERVABLES_NAMESPACE= EKS=`.
+EKS defaults to false and OBSERVABLES_NAMESPACE defaults to observables.
+You can remove from the base directory with `make remove-observables OBSERVABLES_NAMESPACE=`.
 - From inside the `observables` directory run `make`.
 This will deploy Kafka, Zookeeper, ElasticSearch, Logstash, Kibana, and Kibana-proxy into the observables namespace with values from [custom-values.files](./custom-calues-files).

 ### Mesh Updates (control/ prometheus)